-Claire Dickson joined Disability Law Colorado in February 2016 as the coordinator for the Protection and Advocacy for Individuals with Intellectual/Developmental Disabilities (PADD) program.
+Claire Dickson joined Disability Law Colorado in February 2016 and is the leader of the Community Integration Team.
 Claire’s work focuses on investigations of allegations of abuse, neglect and exploitation, community integration, and Medicaid waiver denials and terminations, and is done through systemic advocacy as well as individual representation.
 Claire has prior experience working on behalf of individuals with disabilities, having worked for seven years at New Mexico Protection & Advocacy System (now Disability Rights New Mexico).
 While there, Claire worked on issues involving Medicaid coverage, rights of individuals with disabilities in jails, abuse and neglect, and special education, among others.
 Claire also worked at the Senior Citizens’ Law Office in Albuquerque, representing seniors regarding Medicaid, Medicare, Social Security, SSI and other elder law issues, and at DNA People’s Legal Services on the Navajo Nation representing low income individuals in a variety of civil law matters.
 Claire graduated from the University of Denver College of Law in 1993, and is licensed to practice law in Colorado, New Mexico, and with the Navajo Nation. [email protected]

 Anna Dubnikov was born in Saint Petersburg, Russia and moved to America when she was eight years old.
 Anna graduated from University of Denver in 2008 with a bachelor’s degree in international business.
 She has always had a passion for volunteering and community service.
 Anna speaks Russian and Spanish fluently, and has lived in Beijing, China.
 Anna has a deep interest in learning about other cultures, and she received the International Global Scholars Award in 2008.
 She has been with Disability Law Colorado since 2009. [email protected]